 HMS 202 - Travel and Tourism - Investigation of the nature of travel and tourism, factors that impact mobility, travel/tourism related concepts and services, impact on hospitality industry.

-HMS 220 - Convention, Catering, Club Management (Beverage) - Investigation of group markets having special needs including services, lodging, foods and beverage management components.
+HMS 220 - Convention and Meeting Planning - Investigation of group markets having special needs including services, lodging, foods and beverage management components.
 Factors influencing convention and catering promotions and sales, club management and alcoholic drink service.

 HMS 221 - Club Management - Principles and practices of the general management procedures utilized in public and private clubs.

-HMS 302 - Hospitality Operations - Principles underlying operations in the vast hospitality industry.
+HMS 302 - Lodging I - Principles underlying operations in the vast hospitality industry.
 Concepts include residential and lodging operations, guest expectations, food, beverage and maintenance services, promotions, budget control, personnel and security.

 HMS 304 - Purchasing in the Hospitality Industry - Purchasing of food and supplies for hotels, restaurants and institutional food services in the hospitality industry.